Tintern Grammar: History

 the youngest of her five sons.
 It was not long before neighbours asked Cook to allow their children to enrol, and as word spread about the achievements of the school, many country families also sent their children to attend.

-The Church of England Trust purchased the school in 1918, and what was initially a co-educational school, became a school for girls known as Tintern Church of England Girls’ Grammar School.
+The Church of England Trust purchased the school in 1918, and what was initially a co-educational school, became a school for girls known as Tintern Church of England Girls' Grammar School.
 Continued growth led to the need for larger and more modern facilities, and subsequently the school moved to its current campus of just over 50 acre, at Ringwood East in 1953.
 The site had been purchased in June 1946 for £3,113.

 In 1999, under the principalship of Sylvia Walton (1982–2005), the school returned to Cook's founding wish of educating the whole family, with the establishment of Tintern's brother school, Southwood, located at Ringwood.

 Campus

 Tintern Grammar is set on a 20 ha campus in a semi-rural setting, featuring bushland and landscaped gardens.
-The schools facilities include a multi-function assembly and performance space, ELC, senior and junior libraries and information centres, science and technology laboratories, computer laboratories, established areas for visual and performing arts, a swimming pool and gymnasium complex and other sporting facilities.
+The school's facilities include a multi-function assembly and performance space, ELC, senior and junior libraries and information centres, science and technology laboratories, computer laboratories, established areas for visual and performing arts, a swimming pool and gymnasium complex and other sporting facilities.

-The school also features a farm, where students are encouraged to take part in a Young Farmers program, in which they enter in agricultural competitions.
+The school also features a farm, called Tinternwood Farm, where students (Year 7-12) are encouraged to take part in a Young Farmers’ Program, in which they enter in agricultural competitions.
 The farm has been operational since the opening of the Ringwood campus of the school, and has since been very successful in local sheep competitions.